jameswhite-bca/jameswhite-bca/README.md

 Welcome to my GitHub profile!

-I'm a Platform and Automation Engineer with over 15 years of experience in IT infrastructure, cloud platforms, and automation.
+I'm a DevOps / Platform Engineer with over 15 years of experience in IT infrastructure, cloud platforms, and automation.
 I specialize in designing, building, and optimizing solutions that improve efficiency and scalability using:

 ☁️ Microsoft Azure